 If you decide to carry on working you can still claim your new State Pension.
 The other option is to 'defer' or delay claiming the money.
 This will increase the amount you get once you start claiming.

 Those who are eligible for the Isle of Man state pension must claim it 'separately' to the UK new State Pension.
-To find out if you are eligible for an Isle of Man pension go to 'https://www.gov.im/'.
-This will also explain how to make a claim.
+You can find out if you are eligible for an Isle of Man pension.
+The site also explains how to make a claim.

 You will get separate payments for Isle of Man pension and your UK new State Pension.
 But, you can no longer defer your Isle of Man pension after the 6th of April 2016.

-New State Pension Formula: Your NI record determines how the new State Pension is calculated.
+New State Pension Calculator: Your NI record determines how the new State Pension is calculated.

 National Insurance Record: How NI record and contributions determine eligibility at State Pension age.